Introduction to ALDA’s Patio Design Guide

 It is easy to underestimate the impact a new patio can have on your garden.
 A patio is often a central or focal part of the garden.
 A professionally designed patio can be a wonderful asset and provide a beautiful yet functional area from which to enjoy the surrounding area.

-As landscape designers (and hence, often, patio designers!), we frequently advise clients on some of the options and decisions to be made when creating a new patio.
+As landscape designers (and hence, often, patio designers!), we design and construct patios of all shapes and sizes – ranging from small back garden patios to those that wrap around the house and lead off down into the garden.
+We frequently find ourselves therefore advising clients on the options and decisions to be made when creating a new patio.
 This patio design guide takes you through the key areas to consider before jumping into your new patio build project!

 1. Purpose & Size